State Office of Administrative Hearings

 Title II of the ADA provides that “no qualified individual with a disability shall, by reason of such disability, be excluded from participation in or be denied the benefits of the services, programs, or activities of a public entity, or be subjected to discrimination by any such entity.”
 42 U.S.C. § 12132.
 In accordance with the requirements of Title II, SOAH will not discriminate against qualified individuals with disabilities on the basis of disability in its services, programs, or activities.

-SOAH will make all reasonable modifications to policies and programs to ensure that people with disabilities have an equal opportunity to enjoy all of its programs, services, and activities.
+SOAH will make reasonable modifications to policies and programs to ensure that people with disabilities have an equal opportunity to enjoy all of its programs, services, and activities.
 A designated ADA Coordinator advises SOAH and the public about the ADA and the agency's compliance obligations; and coordinates the investigation of complaints filed by the public alleging discrimination in SOAH's programs, services, or activities.

 Under Title II of the ADA, SOAH is required to take steps to ensure that its communications with people with disabilities are as effective as communications with those without disabilities.
 Title II requires government entities, such as SOAH, to make appropriate auxiliary aids and services available to ensure effective communication.
-SOAH will generally, upon request, provide appropriate aids and services leading to effective communication for qualified individuals with disabilities so they can participate equally in SOAH's programs, services, and activities, including qualified sign language interpreters, documents in Braille, and other ways of making information and communications accessible to individuals who have speech, hearing, or vision impairments.
+SOAH will generally, upon request, provide appropriate aids and services leading to effective communication for qualified individuals with disabilities so they can participate equally in SOAH's programs, services, and activities, including qualified sign language interpreters, and other ways of making information and communications accessible to individuals who have speech, hearing, or vision impairments.
 SOAH can generally obtain requested interpreters in a short period of time when necessary.

 Examples of auxiliary aids and services that can increase communication with individuals who are deaf or with hearing disabilities are: